Health Unit Coordinator

 Health Unit Coordinator Specializations & Degree Types

-Some health unit coordinator programs offer additional certifications such as medical customer service.
-Often, these additional certificates can be completed concurrently with the health unit coordinator program.
+Some health unit coordinator programs offer additional certifications, such as medical customer service.
+These additional certificates can often be completed concurrently with the health unit coordinator program.

 Admissions Requirements for Health Unit Coordinator Programs